On the ordinary Hecke orbit conjecture: Introduction

 \section{Introduction}

-Let $\mathcal{A}_{g,n}$ be the moduli space of principally polarised abelian varieties with level $n \ge 3$ structure over $\ovfp$, and let $p$ be a prime number coprime to $n$.
-Recall the following classical result of Chai: \begin{Thm}[Chai \cite{ChaiOrdinarySiegel}] Let $x \in \mathcal{A}_{g,n}(\ovfp)$ be a point corresponding to an ordinary principally polarised abelian variety.
-Then the prime-to-$p$ Hecke orbit of $x$ is Zariski dense in $\mathcal{A}_{g,n,\ovfp}$. \end{Thm} Our main result is a generalisation of this result to Shimura varieties of abelian type, for which we will need to introduce some notation.
+Let $\mathcal{A}_{g,n}$ be the moduli space of $g$-dimensional principally polarised abelian varieties $(A, \lambda)$ with level $n \ge 3$ structure over $\ovfp$, for a prime number $p$ coprime to $n$.
+Recall that there are finite \'etale prime-to-$p$ Hecke correspondences from $\mathcal{A}_{g,n}$ to itself, and that two points $x,y \in \mathcal{A}_{g,n}(\ovfp)$ are said to be \emph{in the same prime-to-$p$ Hecke orbit} if they share a preimage under one of these correspondences.
+Recall the following result of Chai: \begin{IntroThm}[Chai \cite{ChaiOrdinarySiegel}] Let $x \in \mathcal{A}_{g,n}(\ovfp)$ be a point corresponding to an ordinary principally polarised abelian variety.
+Then the prime-to-$p$ Hecke orbit of $x$ is Zariski dense in $\mathcal{A}_{g,n,\ovfp}$. \end{IntroThm} Our main result is a generalisation of this theorem to Shimura varieties of Hodge type.
+To state it, we will first to introduce some notation.